 And so very many others.

 Forest Lawn even caters weddings.
-As an example, it catered Ronald Reagan's and Jane Wyman's one.
-That one did not work out.
+As an example, Ronald Reagan and Jane Wyman married there.
+That one did not work out well.

 Visiting Forest Lawn Glendale